 7. Customs Declaration/Form

-7. Customs Declaration/FormA Customs Declarations document provides information about the shipment to customs authorities, including details about the goods, their value, and the parties involved.
-It is used to assess duties and taxes and to ensure compliance with import/export regulations.
+Customs Declaration/FormA Customs Declarations document provides information about the shipment to customs authorities, including details about the goods, their value, and the parties involved.
+It is used to assess duty rates and customs fees like taxes or tariffs and to ensure compliance with import/export regulations.

 8. Phytosanitary Certificate